D3DEnergetic/FIDASIM/docs/user-guide/02_physics/05_spectra.md

 When the neutral particle relaxes (\(n: 3 \rightarrow 2\)) it emits a doppler shifted (656.1 nm) photon.

 Charge Exchange is the process by which the Halo and FIDA light is created.
-In a charge exchange reaction a thermal (DCX, Halo) or fast (FIDA) ion steals a electron from a neutral particle.
+In a charge exchange reaction a thermal (DCX, Halo) or fast (FIDA) ion steals an electron from a neutral particle.
 The newly created neutral is born in an excited (\(n=3\) state and like the collisionally excited neutral it relaxes to a lower energy state (\n=2\) and emits a doppler shifted (656.1 nm) photon.

 ![Stark Splitting and Doppler Shift](|media|/stark_doppler.png){: width="400"}